antononcube/SimplifiedMachineLearningWorkflows-book/Presentations/WTC-2019/Anomalies-breaks-and-outliers-detection-in-time-series.md

 ## Anomalies definitions

 There are many ways to define anomalies in time series.
 Here we are going to list the ones we focus on in this presentation.

-**Point Anomaly:** Simply an outlier of the values of the time series.
+- **Point Anomaly:** Simply an outlier of the values of the time series.

-**Contextual Anomaly:** An anomaly that is local to some sub-sequence of the time series.
+- **Contextual Anomaly:** An anomaly that is local to some sub-sequence of the time series.

-**Breakpoint / change-point:** A regressor value (time) of a time series where the mean of the values change.
-(Also, consider (i) shifts in trend, (ii) other changes in trend and/or, (iii) changes in variance.)
+- **Breakpoint / change-point:** A regressor value (time) of a time series where the mean of the values change.

+   - Also, consider:

+      1. Shifts in trend,
+      2. Other changes in trend
+      3. Changes in variance

-**Structural break:** Unexpected changes of the parameters of regression models.
+- **Structural break:** Unexpected changes of the parameters of regression models.

 ---